daypack-dev/daypack-lib/README.md

 - (WIP) Multiple user (supported by library, but frontend adoption is WIP)

-- (WIP) Taking transit time into account during scheduling (WIP)
+- (WIP) Taking transit time into account during scheduling

 - Strict time preferences to indicate when tasks can be scheduled

+Specific types of constraints (or scheduling requests) supported

+-

-## Characteristics and limitations
+## Architecture and limitations

-Daypack only uses a backtracking search procedure with basic pruning, and does not use any advanced or potentially more efficient constraint solving techniques
+Daypack only uses a backtracking search procedure with pruning (implemented using lazy sequences), and does not use any advanced or potentially more efficient constraint solving techniques

-Daypack also does not support constrained optimisation (e.g. soft time preferences)

 It is subsequently inferior to a lot of other automatic task scheduling software, and cannot accomodate very complex scheduling scenarios

 Nevertheless, it might still be useful as a simple and standalone personal task scheduler

+More detailed docs on the way

+Some of the features that Daypack does __NOT__ support

+- Resource allocation

+  - Doesn't seem to be a useful item for personal TODO list

 ## Getting started